contagon/handbook/handbook/22-providing-for-temporal-needs.md

 The Area Presidency appoints an agent stake to each bishops’ storehouse, cannery, home storage center, employment resource center, production project, Deseret Industries store, and other Church welfare operation or project in the area.
 This assignment may change periodically.

 All stakes that are served by a welfare operation, not just the agent stake, may be called on to provide volunteer labor for it.
 These efforts are coordinated in coordinating council meetings.
-The president of the agent stake represents the welfare operation in these meetings.
+The president of the agent stake represents the welfare operation in these meetings (see [29.11](29-meetings-in-the-church.md#2911-coordinating-council-meetings)).

 The president of the agent stake organizes an agent stake operating committee to oversee the welfare operation.
 This committee is composed of the stake president or an assigned counselor, the stake bishops’ welfare council chairman, the stake Relief Society president, the manager of the operation, and other specialists as needed.
 The committee meets regularly to provide priesthood guidance and support to the manager of the operation, to make sure the operation serves needy members appropriately, and to coordinate volunteer labor.